 Central Repository on Student Development Activities (CRESDA)

-is a mobile-friendly online central repository, which is the first of its kind in a university setting in Hong Kong, designed and developed by members of the CRESDA Working Group and project teams, led by Professor Horace Ip, Vice-President (Student Affairs), to keep record of undergraduate student development activities.
+is a mobile-friendly online central repository, which is the first of its kind in a university setting in Hong Kong, designed and developed by members of the CRESDA Working Group and project teams, led by Professor Horace Ip, Vice-President (Student Affairs), to keep record of student development activities.
 CRESDA also helps the University to review students' soft-skills development and ensure the Intended Learning Outcomes (ILOs) of student development activities are aligned with the CityU Ideal Graduate Outcomes (IGOs).

 By recording students’ participation in different activities and programmes, CRESDA captures data that helps to provide a complete picture of students’ choices and preferences in personal development activities.
 From the University’s perspective, the data collected is worth its weight in gold in terms of big data analytics and strategic planning.
 With the findings through CRESDA, activities and programmes can be better planned with designs and promotional campaigns aiming at students’ interests and needs.